acdh-oeaw/apis-oebl-research-tool-front-end/README.md

 ## Integriertes Redaktionssystem

-The IRS is meant as a system for computer-aided research and data acquisition, project tracking and collaborative scientific writing.
+The IRS is meant as a system for computer-aided research and data enrichment, publication project tracking and collaborative scientific writing.
 The application consists of three main parts:

 ### 1. The Research Tool

-*Lemmas* (specifically persons of historical interest) can be entered manually or batch-imported (from XLSs or CSVs) into the Research Tool.
-The Research Tool will then try to find the Lemma’s GND (its norm-data Identifier).
+*Lemmas* (specifically: persons of historical interest) can be entered manually or batch-imported (from XLS or CSV Files) into the Research Tool.
+The Research Tool will then try to find the Lemma’s [GND](https://en.wikipedia.org/wiki/Integrated_Authority_File) (its norm-data Identifier, the Integrated Authority File).
 Once found, it triggers an asynchronous scrape job on the server that tries to find additional information on the subject in various catalogues and databases.
-This information is then displayed under "Externe Ressourcen".
+The scrape job will trigger an Event on the client side once it’s done.
+The additional information is then displayed under "Externe Ressourcen".
 If a GND could not be found automatically, it can be selected manually.

 All Lemmas can be organized into lists/folders (displayed in the left hand side bar) via drag-and-drop.
-They can be searched and filtered by all attributes.
+They can be searched and filtered by all their attributes.

 ![research-tool](screenshots/research-tool.png)

 ### 2. The Issue Manager

 Once a Lemma is selected for publication, it can be added to an *Issue* (”Abgabe”).
-Inside the Issue/Abgabe, an *Article*’s status can change by moving it from column to column.
-The natural progression of an Article over time would be left-to-right.
-Tags can be used to categorize the Articles further and to add important organizational details (such as the payment status, whether the Article is delayed, etc.).
-In the Issue Manager, the Articles are assigned to Editors and Authors, and the progress is tracked.
+Inside the Issue, an *Article*’s status can change by moving it from column to column.
+The natural progression of an Article over time would be left-to-right. *Tags* can be used to categorize the Articles further and to add important organizational details (such as the payment status, whether the Article is delayed, etc.).
+In the Issue Manager, the Articles are assigned to *Editors* and *Authors*, and the progress is tracked.

 ![issue-manager](screenshots/issue-manager.png)